Carla Voltolina

-Carla Voltolina, later Carla Pertini (14 June 1921 – 6 December 2005), was a journalist, Italian partisan, and psychotherapist.
+Carla Voltolina (14 June 1921 – 6 December 2005), also known as Carla Pertini since marriage, was an Italian journalist, partisan and psychotherapist.
 She undertook investigations into prostitution in Italy and provided therapy at hospitals and addiction-treatment clinics across Italy.

-As spouse of Sandro Pertini, she was the Companion of the President of the Italian Republic from 1978 to 1985.
+As the spouse of Sandro Pertini, she was the Companion of the President of the Italian Republic from 1978 to 1985.